iboB/git-lfs-download/README.md

 **Usage:**

-*A Ruby interpreter is needed for the tool*
+*A Ruby interpreter is needed for the tool.
+Ruby 3.0.0 or later is required*

 `$ ./git-lfs-download <repo-uri> [--match <pattern>] [--without <pattern>]`